Last updated on November 23rd, 2022 at 04:06 am

 Are you heading out bright and early on the morning of Black Friday (or waiting in line before the sun comes up)?
 Actually, with some stores starting their sales on Thanksgiving, may-be you’ll be shopping right after you’ve had your pumpkin pie.

-Either way, check out these tips for a successful and safe shopping trip.
-And if you have any other tips that have worked for you, feel free to leave them in the comments.
+Either way, check out these holiday shopping tips for a successful and safe trip.
+And if you have any other tips that have worked for you, feel free to leave them in the comments at the bottom of the page.

 Do your homework